SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/04-greedy-algorithm/greedy-algorithm.md

 - Result:

-The solution will pick the TV as its the most expensive item and insert it in the basket.
+The solution will pick the TV as it is the most expensive item and insert it in the basket.
 The basket will be holding 3000$ and 30kg, reaching the full basket capacity.

 - Discussion: